 Higher Education Academy (UK) – resources for internationalisation of the curriculum

 International Association of Universities – resources page.

-Leask & Carroll, 2011, Journal article: Moving beyond ‘wishing and hoping’: internationalisation and student experiences of inclusion and engagement.
+Leask & Carroll, 2011, Moving beyond ‘wishing and hoping’: internationalisation and student experiences of inclusion and engagement.

 Leeds Metropolitan University (UK) – Internationalisation resource bank.